 2. Implement Robust Project Management Practices

-Establish a well-defined project scope and stick to it.
+Establish a well-defined ERP project scope and stick to it.
 Any changes should go through a formal change control process to assess the impact on timeline and budget.

 Additionally, we recommend using project management tools to track progress, manage resources, and identify any deviations from the plan.